zarif-al/graphql-starter-rust/Project-Details.md

 - A function to return the env struct
 - A function to return a db connection
 - Re-usable structs such as a response struct.

+## Testing

+This respository has tests using a mock database.

+> This methodology does not mimic a real world database, the queries are not carried out as they would have been in a real database.
+Instead the mock database will return the mock data that you define.
+We are not testing the database.

+This methodology does let us make sure that our functions are processing the data from the database and returning them correctly.